Cross-Site Request Forgery (CSRF) in qkqpttgf/onemanager-php

 3.Here Disk with name

-aaa will be copied after the PoC.html file opened.
+aaa will be deleted after the PoC.html file opened.

 This PoC can perform attack without that users noticed and Also PoC can send multiple request at same time that means attacker can Bruteforce all possible actions ( with using multiple Iframe )